How To Start An Antique Jewellery Collection

 Now, it’s the exciting part!
 Buying your first piece of antique jewellery is a big step and so you’ll want to make sure to get it right.
 Buy the best you can afford.
 You’ll also want to buy from a trusted source to make sure that your first investment is worthwhile.
 Even when buying from respected jewellers, inspect your pieces well for damage and repairs.
 Missing or chipped stones, cracked enamel, discoloured pearls and metals all impact a piece’s value.
 Learning to read hallmarks is useful (and relatively simple).

 Let your collection evolve as your tastes develop.
 Allow yourself to change your mind, ask lots of questions, and see it as a learning experience.
-If you’re ready to start searching for your first piece of antique jewellery, browse our collection today.
+If you’re ready to start searching for your first piece of antique jewellery, browse our collection of vintage jewellery today.
 We have years of experience working in the jewellery trade in Hatton Garden, London and are certified members of the British Jewellers’ Association, Association of International Antiquities Dealers, The Gemmological Association of Great Britain, and the Antiques Are Green Trade Association.